lhds/mypro/readme.txt

 Directory:
 --vimrc : the configuration file of vim.
---py_seo : seo tools written in Python.
+--py_seo : seo tools by Python.
---py_tools : some small tools written in Python.
+--py_tools : some small tools by Python.
+--py_games : some simple games by Python.